 … Page 1271, Line 32

-All shape field value units that are 4-octet single precision floating point values are in meters and are represented by binary32 floating point values as defined in IEEE Std 754-2008, with the least significant bit of the fraction occurring in bit 0 of the field.
+(#1497)All shape fields that are 4-octet floating point values are in units of meters and are represented by binary32 floating point values as defined in IEEE Std 754-2008, with the least significant bit of the fraction occurring in bit 0 of the field.

 The format of the 2-Dimension Point Location Shape Value field is defined in Figure 9-318 (2-Dimension Point Location Shape Value format).